 SEPM will honor the recipients of the Best Paper Awards for 2012 in both of its journals, Journal of Sedimentary Research and PALAIOS.
 SEPM will also recognize the Best Student Presentation Awards from the 2014 Annual Meeting, where cash prizes will be presented to the top student presenters from the SEPM Student Awards Poster Session scheduled for Monday at Houston, sponsored by Nexen.
 As always, SEPM will recognize the members of the 2014 Annual Meeting Organizing Committee, without whom the meeting could not take place, and SEPM Foundation Student Grant recipients.
 The reception will begin at 7:00PM, with cocktails available at cash bars and substantial hors d’oeuvres.
 The awards ceremony will start at 7:30PM

 Date: Monday, 7 April

-Location: Hyatt Regency Houston
+Location: Hyatt Regency Houston, various rooms

 The Society for Sedimentary Geology (SEPM) would like to invite anyone who is interested in research group activities to attend the SEPM Research Group Meetings. will meet on Monday, 7 April.
 Specific locations will be announced